-Ebooks are practical [space-saving] for novels and other fun reads but they are crap – in Karin-Marijke’s humble opinion – when it comes non-fiction books such as guidebooks or other types of travel books in which you want to scribble notes.
+Ebooks are space-saving for lots of books but they are crap – in Karin-Marijke’s humble opinion – when it comes guidebooks or other types of travel books in which you want to scribble notes.

-As a result we always include a trip to one or two Kringloop winkels [second-hand shops] in the Netherlands.
+In the Netherlands we always include trips to Kringloop Winkels [second-hand shops].
 This year we have an interesting selection of books which do betray some of the options we’re considering for the next phase of our journey.

 As long as I can remember my mom brought puzzle books with her on vacation and I inherited some of her fondness for it.
 It was reignited with the Sudoku hype in 2006 when I came across them in the daily newspapers in Bangkok.
-As a result we regularly bought Sudoku Puzzle Books.
+We now bring Sudoku Puzzle Books from the Netherlands.

-In 2013 we were visiting Dutch expats in La Paz, Bolivia, where I spotted some Denksport puzzle books on the table with strange-looking puzzles in them.
-Japanese Puzzles, it said.
-It soon became the new addiction for the both of us that send our Sudoku books to a remote corner of the Land Cruiser.
-These logic puzzles known as Nonograms [read about it here] form large drawing that will appear as you progress through your puzzle.
+In 2013 we were visiting Dutch expats in La Paz, Bolivia, where I spotted some Denksport puzzle books on the table with Japanese Puzzles.
+They became the new addiction for the both of us.
+These logic puzzles, known as Nonograms, form large drawings that will appear as you progress through your puzzle.

 By the way, these puzzle books are a perfect time killer at border crossings or other, time-consuming bureaucratic rigmaroles – or even when standing in line at a supermarket.